ethanfuerst/mpg-dashboard/README.md

 *mpg_workbook.ipynb* - notebook where I work on adding other columns or other things

-*mpg_extract.command* - command file that I run on my laptop that runs mpg_extract.py to clean the dat and update the .csv files and then pushes changes to github
+*mpg_update.command* - command file that I run on my laptop that runs mpg_extract.py to clean the data and update the .csv files and then pushes changes to github

 *mpgdatavis.twb* - tableau workbook where I visualize all data and create a dashboard